Ton: Other units of mass/weight

 In documents that predate 1960 the word ton is sometimes spelled tonne, but in more recent documents tonne refers exclusively to the metric ton.

 In nuclear power plants tHM and MTHM mean tonnes of heavy metals, and MTU means tonnes of uranium.
 In the steel industry, the abbreviation THM means 'tons/tonnes hot metal', which refers to the amount of liquid iron or steel that is produced, particularly in the context of blast furnace production or specific consumption.

-A dry ton or dry tonne has the same mass value, but the material (sludge, slurries, compost, and similar mixtures in which solid material is soaked with or suspended in water) has been dried to a relatively low, consistent moisture level (dry weight).
-If the material is in its natural, wet state, it is called a wet ton or wet tonne.